Video: DeAnna Price breaks multiple records in hammer throw final

 The other woman to achieve that feat is two-time Olympic gold medalist and four-time world champion Anita Wlodarczyk of Poland.
 Włodarczyk, who was coming back from knee surgery when Price won her 2019 world title, has hit the 80-meter mark seven times in her career (most recently in 2017).
 Her world record – 82.98 meters – has stood since 2016.

-At this summer’s Tokyo Olympics, Price will be favored to be the first American woman to ever win a hammer throw medal.
+Brooke Andersen finished second (77.72m) and Gwen Berry placed third (73.50) to round out the U.S. Olympic women’s hammer team.

+Price, Anderson, and Berry currently rank first, second, and third in the world in 2021.

 The U.S. has never finished better than sixth in women’s hammer, an event that debuted at the 2000 Sydney Games.
+At this summer’s Tokyo Olympics, Price will be favored to become the first American woman to ever win a hammer throw medal, and it’s certainly possible that she will be joined on the podium by Anderson and/or Berry.

 On the men’s side, the last American to win a medal is Lance Deal (silver, 1996), while the last gold medal was earned by Harold Connolly in 1956.